RemiLELUC/ControlVariateSelection/README.md

-# Control Variates Selection for Monte Carlo Integration
+# Control Variate Selection for Monte Carlo Integration

-This is the code for the article "Control Variates Selection for Monte Carlo Integration", Rémi LELUC, François PORTIER, Johan SEGERS.
+This is the code for the article "Control Variate Selection for Monte Carlo Integration", Rémi LELUC, François PORTIER, Johan SEGERS.

 ## Description